boundwize/pyrameter/README.md

 Your suite is getting heavier.
 ```

-The [Practical Test Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) article explains tests at different levels and their practical trade-offs.

 Pyrameter classifies executed tests as `unit`, `functional`, `integration`, or `e2e` based on the code they use, then compares the totals with your target shape.

+The [Practical Test Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) article explains tests at different levels.
+Pyrameter helps you measure their distribution against the target shape you define.

 ## Quick start